-An inspector may issue a non-disturbance notice to a PCBU who manages or controls a workplace if the inspector reasonably believes that it is necessary to do so to facilitate the exercise of his or her compliance powers.
-A non-disturbance notice may require a person to preserve the site at which a notifiable event has occurred for a specified period, or prevent the disturbance of a particular site (including the operation of a plant) in other circumstances for a specified period that is reasonable in the circumstances.
+An inspector may issue a non-disturbance notice to a PCBU who manages or controls a workplace, if the inspector reasonably believes that it is necessary to do so, to facilitate the exercise of their compliance powers.
+A non-disturbance notice may require a person to preserve the site at which a notifiable event has occurred for a specified period, or prevent the disturbance of a particular site in other circumstances for a specified period that is reasonable in the circumstances.